dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/YOLOv11_Build.md

 # How to install YOLOv11 on Ubuntu 24.04 using a GPU-enabled Docker container (the easy way)
 ### Notes:

-- We used our GeForce RTX 4070 SUPER (12 GB VRAM) and an Intel® Core™ i7-14700KF (28 threads) to train YOLO.
-On the CPU, training for 1000 epochs took 20 hours 36 minutes, while on the GPU it took 4 hours 4 minutes.
+- We used our GeForce RTX 4070 SUPER (12 GB VRAM) (GPU) and an Intel® Core™ i7-14700KF (28 threads) (CPU) to train YOLO.
+On the CPU, training for 1000 epochs elapsed 20 hours 36 minutes, while on the GPU it elapsed 4 hours 4 minutes.

 - Why is GPU better?
 Simple — it's designed to process images in parallel (it’s a graphics processing unit).